Originally Published: November 16, 1995 - Last Updated / Reviewed On: April 2, 2015

 Swollen legs may also be caused by certain medications, including certain diabetes medications, high-estrogen birth control pills, calcium channel blockers, certain antidepressants, and steroids.
 Other times, swelling of the legs may be an indication of more serious underlying conditions, including kidney, heart, or liver failure.
 If left untreated and swelling doesn't go away, edema may cause complications, including increasingly painful swelling, difficulty walking, stiffness, increased risk of infection, stretched skin, scarring within the tissue, and decreased blood circulation.

 A step in the right direction to figure out the cause of your swelling and the appropriate treatment would be to speak with a health care provider.
-If you're a student at Columbia, you can call x4-7426 or log onto Open Communicator to make an appointment with a provider at Primary Care Medical Services.
+In some cases, swollen legs can be a sign of an underlying condition.
 Be prepared to discuss your symptoms and when they started, if you've been on any medications or have any medical conditions, and what you have been doing to treat it.

 In the meantime, some strides to help relieve the swelling include: